arrow_back

 Companies that embrace diversity and inclusion in all aspects of their business statistically outperform their peers. ~ Josh Bersin

-First, in a room full of experts and different cultures conflicts are inevitable.
-Secondly, the organisation needs to create an environment, that supports diversity and can leverage it's potential.
+First, in a room full of experts and different cultures, conflicts are inevitable.
+Secondly, the organization needs to create an environment, that supports diversity and can leverage it's potential.

 How will the facilitator help to overcome this?